artificertech/laravel-relationship-events/doc/has-many.md

     ];
 // ...
 ```
-BROKEN FUNCTIONALITY

-Curently the observer functionality is broken.
-This is my current priority and the below documentation explains how the observers will eventually work.
-This functionality did has not transitioned from the original package yet

-Or you may use an Observer
+Or you may use an Observer.
+Be sure to define the observable events in your model class - See [Detecting Observable Events](../README.md#detecting-observable-events)
 ```php
 namespace App\Observer;